Director of The Center for Theological Writing

 Judith Heyhoe has taught writing for nearly twenty years.
 She taught for five years in the Freshman Writing Program at the University of Notre Dame and then worked as a high school teacher of English for Chicago Public Schools.
 She began her career as a journalist for a British newspaper and has done freelance work as an editor in Chicago.
 In addition to her duties as director of the writing center, she is editor to the faculty of Duke Divinity School.

-Sean Larsen received his Master of Divinity from Yale Divinity School in 2007 and is currently a Ph.D. student in Christian Theological Studies at Duke (expected graduation in 2013).
-He has precepted for history, ethics, and theology classes at Duke Divinity School and has taught Early and Medieval and Reformation Theology Courses for Summer and Weekend Course of Study.
-His academic interests are in systematic and philosophical theology, political ethics, sexual ethics, critical theory, and the thought of Augustine.
+Ben Dillon received his Master of Arts in Religion from Yale Divinity School in 2006 and anticipates completing his Ph.D. from Duke's Graduate Program in Religion in the Spring of 2014.
+He has precepted for church history, ethics, and theology classes at Duke Divinity School and has taught courses in Reformation Theology for the Weekend Course of Study.
+His chief academic interests are in systematic and philosophical theology, political ethics, the Radical Reformation tradition, and the thought of Augustine.

 Meghan Florian received her Master of Theological Studies from Duke Divinity School in 2009 and Master of Fine Arts in Creative Writing from Queens University of Charlotte in 2014.
 Her research interests include theology, literature, and gender studies.
 She currently serves as the communications coordinator for the Resource Center for Women & Ministry in the South, a nonprofit organization in Durham, N.C.

 Pete Jordan received his Master of Divinity degree from Duke Divinity School in 2011, and he is presently pursuing a Ph.D. in Studies in Religion at the University of Queensland.
 His current research focuses on the intersection of Christianity and science in the early modern period.
 He has precepted for the Early and Medieval Christianity and Modern European Church History courses at the Divinity School.